 To obtain a transcript online, visit the IRS Get Transcipt page

-If you need a transcript or a copy of your federal tax return from the IRS, complete one of the following forms:
+You can request a transcript or a copy of your tax return from the IRS by completing one of the following forms:

 A transcript is a printout of your tax return form only.
 A copy of your return is your return plus all attachments.
 Most of the time you can meet a need for tax return information with a transcript.
 For example, the United States Citizenship and Immigration Services or lending agencies for student loans and mortgages may accept a transcript of a return rather than a copy of a return.